Some Loops Shouldn't Have an Owner

 Up and Running in 4 Steps

-From contract to automated game loop in minutes, not months.
+From contract to autonomous loop in minutes, not months.

 Inherit